 For a look at common probate-avoidance techniques, see our articles on “How to Avoid Probate.”

-To request reimbursement, you file a form called “Disposition of Personal Property Without Administration,” which is available from the clerk of the court and on many Florida circuit courts’ websites.
-There’s a small filing fee; call ahead or check the court’s website to find out the exact cost.
+To request payment of what was left to you in the will or what you are entitled to by law, you file a form called “Disposition of Personal Property Without Administration,” which is available from the clerk of the court and on many Florida circuit courts’ websites.
+You list all of the property the deceased person owned and its value.
+There’s a filing fee; call ahead or check the court’s website to find out the exact cost.

 This probate shortcut can be used by many Florida estates.
 It’s an option if either:

 To start this process, the person who was nominated in the will to be executor, or anyone who inherits property, files a document called a Petition for Summary Administration.
 The surviving spouse, if any, must sign and verify the petition.
-If any beneficiary doesn’t sign the petition, you must formally deliver (serve) that person with notice that you have filed the petition.
-(Fla.
-Stat.
-735.201.)
+If any beneficiary doesn’t sign the petition, you must formally deliver (serve) that person with notice that you have filed the petition. (.)

 In the petition, you state that the estate qualifies for summary administration, list the deceased person’s assets and their value, and state who inherits which assets.